sub-zerohm/Gearboy-rpi-rgb-led-matrix/README.md

 Build Instructions
 ----------------------

-### iOS
-- Install Xcode for Mac OS X. You need iOS SDK 8 or later.
-- Build the project <code>platforms/ios/Gearboy.xcodeproj</code>
-- Run it on real hardware using your iOS developer certificate.
-Make sure it builds on Release for better performance.

 ### Raspberry Pi 2 & 3 - Raspbian
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development:
 ``` shell